qcjames53/AJM-RouteSummaries/README.md

 ## Using The Program
 This section of documentation is incomplete and will be updated as the program is developed.

+Currently, the program is launched by running the python script 'MainUI.py'.

 Note that this program has the following dependencies:
 * [Python 3.9.5](https://www.python.org/downloads/release/python-395/)
 * [openpyxl](https://openpyxl.readthedocs.io/en/stable/) - Install with 'pip install openpyxl'